yuechenzhao/Bostoncrime_datavisualization/README.md

 # Bostoncrime_datavisualization
 The code is in R markdown file.
-Data source is Boston_Neighborhoods.shp and bostoncrime.csv.zip.
+Data source are in Boston_Neighborhoods.shp and bostoncrime.csv.zip.